 The Fujifilm X-T200 is an entry-level mirrorless interchangeable-lens camera.
-It sits towards the lower end of the manufacturer’s camera palette.
-It’s small and lightweight if paired with the right lenses, but it can accommodate larger, more capable optics as well.
+It sits towards the lower end of the manufacturer’s camera range.
+It’s small and lightweight if paired with the right lenses.
+But it can accommodate larger, more capable optics as well.

-Built around Fujifilm’s X-mount system, its heart is a 24-megapixel APS-C cropped sensor.
-This sensor does not feature Fuji’s well-known X-Trans colour grid.
-Instead, it’s in line with all the other major manufacturers in coming with a Bayer filter.
+Built around Fujifilm’s X-mount system, its heart is a 24 MP APS-C cropped sensor.
+This sensor does not feature Fuji’s well-known X-Trans color grid.
+Instead, it’s in line with all the other major manufacturers who use a Bayer filter.

 It also differs from most other Fuji cameras in terms of controls.
 Operating the X-T200 is similar to traditional digital cameras in that it doesn’t have specific dials for exposure controls.
-It also places emphasises on the touchscreen in basic operations.
+It also places emphasis on the touchscreen for basic operations.

 Still, many aspects of the Fujifilm brand and approach are included in the X-T200.
 Its main design elements resemble those of the X-T1 and X-T10 series.
 The well-known JPG profiles (film simulations in Fuji language) also form a central part of photography with this camera.

 This Fujifilm X-T200 review is a result of a two-week testing period and the camera was provided by Fujifilm UK.
 (Editor’s note: This article wasn’t sponsored by Fujifilm.)

 I received the Fujifilm X-T200 with the Vlogger Kit.
 This kit is targeted to videomakers primarily filming themselves.
 It includes: